-- Do attend site visits organised by the Council. - Do ensure that you report back to the Committee any information gained from the site visit that you feel would benefit all Members of the Committee. - Do ensure that you treat the site visit only as an opportunity to seek information and to observe the site. - Do ask the officers at the site visit questions or seek clarification from them on matters which are relevant to the site inspection. - The Chairman will open the formal site visit and invite Officers to point out relevant features of the site and its surroundings.
+- Do attend site visits organised by the Council, otherwise you will NOT be permitted to sit on the Committee for those items. - Do ensure that you report back to the Committee any information gained from the site visit that you feel would benefit all Members of the Committee. - Do ensure that you treat the site visit only as an opportunity to seek information and to observe the site. - Do ask the officers at the site visit questions or seek clarification from them on matters which are relevant to the site inspection. - The Chairman will open the formal site visit and invite Officers to point out relevant features of the site and its surroundings.
 There will be no discussion of the merits of the case, and any questions from Councillors must be put through the Chairman. - The visiting Planning Committee party will stay together as a group.
 No lobbying by applicants or objectors will be allowed at the site visit.
-If an applicant or objector(s) persist(s) in attempting to lobby, all Councillors and Officers will leave the site. - Don't express opinions or views. - Don't enter a site which is subject to a proposal other than as part of an official site visit, even in response to an invitation, as this may give the impression of bias unless: - you feel it is essential for you to visit the site other than through attending the official site visit. - you have first spoken to the Planning Services Manager about your intention to do so and why (which will be recorded on the file) and - you can ensure you will comply with these good practice rules on site visits.
+If an applicant or objector(s) persist(s) in attempting to lobby, all Councillors and Officers will leave the site. - Don't express opinions or views. - Don't enter a site which is subject to a proposal other than as part of an official site visit, even in response to an invitation, as this may give the impression of bias unless: - you feel it is essential for you to visit the site other than through attending the official site visit. - you have first spoken to the Head of Planning or Planning Manager about your intention to do so and why (which will be recorded on the file) and - you can ensure you will comply with these good practice rules on site visits.